DataJuggler/DataJuggler.Net.Cryptography/README.md

 .Net Framework 4.61

 # DataJuggler...Cryptography
-This class uses System.Security.AesManaged for encrypt / decryption and Konscious.Security.Cryptography.Argon2 by Keef Aragon for password hashing.
+This class uses System.Security.AesManaged for encryption / decryption and Konscious.Security.Cryptography.Argon2 by Keef Aragon for password hashing.

 This class was included DataJuggler.Core.UltimateHelper, but Nuget adds more dependencies than I care for with Argon2, so I moved this class to its own library.